Developmental Delays

 Find a therapist that is trained in integrating primitive reflexes, which can cause imbalances in the way your child’s brain performs.

-See a neurofeedback practitioner:
+See a Neurofeedback Practitioner

 Neurofeedback is approved as a level-one intervention by the American Academy of Pediatrics for ADD and ADHD, which are learning disabilities.